 The 1st World War or WW1 is recorded as starting on 28th July 1914, and ending 11th November 1918.
 Historians list the causes which led to war as a combination of Imperialism, Militarism, National pride, Secret alliances and a failure of Politics .
 However, the single most referred to act was the assassination of Archduke Ferdinand of Austria on 28th June 1914, which triggered a chain of events leading many to war.

-Estimates for the number of deaths in WW1 do vary, but are generally accepted as being 9 to 11 million military personnel.
-The civilian death toll was around 8 million, including an estimated 6 million due to war-related famine and disease.
-The allies lost around 6 million military personnel while Germany and its allies lost 4 approximately million.
-At least 2 million people died from diseases and approximately 6 million went missing, and presumed dead.
+Estimates for the number of deaths in WW1 do vary but are generally accepted as being 9 to 11 million military personnel, the civilian death toll was in the order of 8 million, which included an estimated 6 million due to war-related famine and disease.
+The allies lost around 6 million military personnel, while Germany and its allies lost 4 approximately million.
+At least 2 million people died from disease, and approximately 6 million went missing and presumed dead.

 The 1st World War came to involve 32 countries, the following are some key dates in that process;

 On the 1st August 1914 – Germany declared war on Russia, and on the 2nd August – Germany invaded Luxembourg.
 The first military skirmish took place on the Western front on the 2nd August at Joncherey, in France.

 On the 4th August – Germany invaded Belgium, and the United Kingdom protested against the violation of Belgian neutrality guaranteed by the Treaty of London, to which the German Chancellor (Theobald von Bethmann-Hollweg) replied, that the treaty is just a ‘chiffon de papier’ (a scrap of paper).
 The United Kingdom then declared war on Germany, and on the same day the United States declared its neutrality.

 On the 5th August – Montenegro declared war on Austria-Hungary and on the 6th August – Austria & Hungary declared war on Russia, and Serbia declared war on Germany.